Lab

 Non-nutrient agar plates are warmed to room temperature prior to inoculation.

 Corneal scrapings are inoculated directly onto the agar plates and overlayed with a slurry of live Enterobacter aerogenes.
 The plates are incubated at 30oC and monitored for trophozoites and cysts every other day for 7 days using an inverted light microscope.
 The non-nutrient agar plates are examined for fronts of trophozoites that appear grossly as a distinct circular arch from the point of agar inoculation.
 Initially all trophozoites are present but as the circle of the front becomes larger, cysts are present between the front and point of inoculation.
 Trophozoites appear as acanthopodia that are irregularly shaped with a prominent nucleus.
 These nuclei may appear to blink when observed under the adverse conditions of light and heat.
-Cysts appear as smaller, circular, and polygonal with a double wa
+Cysts appear as smaller, circular, and polygonal with a double wall.

 (Click on images to enlarge)